BrianWeiHaoMa/MISOReports/DEVELOPMENT.md

 * **Float64** ex.
 34.13.
 * **Int64** ex.
 34.

-When looking at the report, use this checklist:
+When typing Dataframe columns, use this checklist:
 * Ignore null/empty values when deciding with the below guidelines.
 * If there is any string (ex. names, codes, etc.) in the column, the column type should be **string**.
 * Otherwise if the column is clearly meant to portray datetime/date/time, the column type should be **datetime64[ns]**.